mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/declarativenetrequest/setextensionactionoptions/index.md

 {{Compat}}

 <!--
 // Copyright 2015 The Chromium Authors.
-All rights reserved.
+Alle Rechte vorbehalten.
 //
 // Redistribution and use in source and binary forms, with or without
 // modification, are permitted provided that the following conditions are